 The Security Server uses a policy database that contains a set of rules.
 A rule is a set of attributes that determine who should be authorized to perform a specific action.
 The Security Server compares the rules with a user’s rights and authentication credentials to determine if the user is authorized to perform a privileged operation.

 Rights that are granted are not stored in the authorization session.
-Instead, every time authorization is performed, the Security Server uses the credentials—or reauthenticates the user if the credentials have expired—and consults the appropriate rule in the policy database to reevaluate the authorization.
+Instead, every time authorization is performed, the Security Server uses the credentials—or reauthenticates the user, or rerequests consent, if the credentials have expired—and consults the appropriate rule in the policy database to reevaluate the authorization.

 You must create the rights your application uses.
 Rights use a hierarchical namespace.
 The right should begin with the reverse domain name of your organization.
 The right should then specify the name of your application and become more specific—for example,